 - joint pain

-It’s definitely possible to have a positive response to treatment of hepatitis C. A large portion of people who are treated with protease inhibitors will achieve SVR and be cured.
+It’s definitely possible to have a positive response to treatment for hepatitis C. Antiviral medications that are currently available can cure

-According to a , people who achieve SVR have a 1 to 2 percent relapse rate and a very low likelihood of liver-related death.
+According to a 2015 study, people who achieve SVR have a 1 percent to 2 percent late relapse rate and a much lower risk for liver-related death.